ro-56/cmd-Delay/README.md

 ]
 ```

-## Why do we need this plugin?

 ## How it works

-Basically, all you need to do is:
+1. Set the command to execute.
-1. Set the desired delay time in the config file (in milliseconds).
+2. Set the desired delay time in the config file (in milliseconds).
-2. Use this switch in any scene or automation.
-3. Set an automation to trigger when this switch is turned off.

 ## How to install